 Tuesday evening.
 Two years from now.
 9 PM.

 You're at the dinner table with your parents.
 The food is warm.
 Your phone is face down on the counter.
-You told them earlier about a client you closed today — at ₹18,000/month.
-Your home fund has ₹4,80,000 in it.
-The architect drawings are in your office.
+You told them earlier about a client you closed today at ₹18,000/month.
+Your home fund has ₹4,80,000.
+The architect's drawings are in your office.
 Construction starts in 4 months.
 Your parents look at you the way you always wanted them to.
 Not with worry.
-Not with hope.
 With quiet pride.
 You don't drink on Tuesdays anymore.
 You barely think about it.
 That's just who you are now.